ShimaaAbdalraheem/AI-Gym-Coach-/README.md

 ## DATA PROCESSING:

 - after collecting all the Videos and running DataCollection.py to extract frames ..
-, Run the file 'DataPreprocessing.py' to extract landmarks and store them .
+, Run the file 'DataPreprocessing.py' to extract poe landmarks from each frame and store them .

+## MODEL TRAINING:
 <br>
+- after doing data prossesing go to Model.py file or Model.ipynb(same) to train mode.
+- modify NUM_CLASSES and exercise_labels to.
+- run the file.

+## Model testing:
+- for testing model via web cam run AITrainer.py file.
 <br>

 ## Files